☰ In This Section

 Courses

 Examination of the roles school leaders play as they pertain to ethics and influencing the school community.
-Analysis of how the field of education changes and the factors that influence change.
 Analysis of the historical, philosophical and cultural aspects of educational reform.
-Exploration of the balance between personal faith and/or values and professional leadership in an environment characterized by separation of church and state
+Analysis of leadership simulations using a combination of models for decision making, human communications, conflict management, organizational change, vision building, and school communication Exploration of the balance between personal faith and/or values and professional leadership in an environment characterized by separation of church and state.

 4 credits